 Visit the Jaguar Rescue Center sloth sanctuary

-If you want to learn more about rehabilitation of wild animals, then you should visit the wildlife refuge center of Jaguar Rescue Center in Puerto Viejo.
+If you want to learn more about the rehabilitation of wild animals, then you should visit the wildlife refuge center of Jaguar Rescue Center in Puerto Viejo.
 This temporary home for sick, injured, and orphaned animals relies on donations which is where your entrance fee is part of.
-During a visit you will get a guided tour along all the animals, learn about the work they do for wildlife and learn about the animals itself.
+During a visit, you will get a guided tour of all the animals, learn about the work they do for wildlife and learn about the animals themselves.
 The main focus at the wildlife refuge is on sloths, monkeys, other mammals, birds, and reptiles.

 Chill at the Puerto Viejo beaches

-Of course, some of the best things to do in Puerto Viejo is enjoying the beautiful beaches around.
+One of the best things to do in Puerto Viejo is to enjoy the beautiful beaches around.
 There are a few options to choose from in Puerto Viejo, but outside of Puerto Viejo town are also a few beautiful beaches to explore.
-Playa Negra is the longest beach downtown Puerto Viejo, but this is also the more local beach without much facilities around.
-However at Playa Puerto Viejo which is directly located in the centre, you are close to all the beach bars.
+Playa Negra is the longest beach downtown Puerto Viejo, but this is also the more local beach without many facilities around.
+However, at Playa Puerto Viejo which is directly located in the center, you are close to all the beach bars.

 Go surfing and relaxing at Playa Cocles

 Playa Cocles is one of the nicest beaches near Puerto Viejo with soft white sand and crystal clear turquoise water.
-This 1.6 kilometre (1 mile) long white sandy beach is some of the most developed beaches near Puerto Viejo with cafes and restaurants around.
-There are also street food stalls, surf shacks and even a volleyball and slack line set up on the beach.
+This 1.6-kilometre (1 mile) long white sandy beach is one of the most developed beaches near Puerto Viejo with cafes and restaurants around.
+There are also street food stalls, surf shacks, and even a volleyball and slackline set up on the beach.
 Playa Cocles is one of the best beaches for surfing along Costa Rica’s Caribbean coast.
 Therefore the waves are sometimes too big to safely swim here.
 But you can still have a very good time here with plenty of other activities around.
 The beach next to Playa Cocles is called Playa Chiquita and connects Punta Uma with the next beach, Playa Grande.
 These beaches are even more quiet than Playa Cocles if you want a more serene vibe than the lively beach vibes at Playa Cocles.